 - If cost per completed view (CPCV) or completion rate

-- Build a whitelist with sites garnering your desired CPCV and/or a blocklist with inventory that’s outside of your desired CPCV range.
+- Build a preferred list with sites garnering your desired CPCV and/or a block list with inventory that’s outside of your desired CPCV range.

 - Remove in-banner video inventory and/or set your video creative as non-skippable to bid exclusively on inventory that has a higher viewability.

 - Implement a creative event retargeting ad group to drive lower-funnel conversion actions.
 Segment your creative event retargeting audiences based on how much of the video they have watched with other creative formats like display.